 Restricted movement and increased nationwide lockdowns are challenges we face globally together.
-As we adjust to full-time WFH routines, supporting one another and encouraging trust, empathy and compassion for all will remain paramount until the crisis subsides.
+As we adjust to full-time working from home routines, supporting one another and encouraging trust, empathy and compassion for all will remain paramount until the crisis subsides.
 Here are 5 simple guidelines you can adopt today to start creating a more comfortable and efficient home-office environment for you and your family:

 Rule #1: Find yourself some space